10up/wpsnapshots/README.md

 ## Configure

 WP Snapshots currently relies on AWS to store files and data.
 As such, you need to connect to a "repository" hosted on AWS.
-We have [instructions on how to setup a repository on AWS](https://github.com/10up/wpsnapshots/wiki/Setting-up-Amazon-Web-Services-to-Store-Snapshots) in the repository wiki.
+We have compiled [instructions on how to setup a repository on AWS.](https://github.com/10up/wpsnapshots/wiki/Setting-up-Amazon-Web-Services-to-Store-Snapshots)

 * __wpsnapshots configure \<repository\> [--region] [--aws_key] [--aws_secret] [--user_name] [--user_email]__